karminer60/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-closure is
+closure is used in const dansRoll.
+The same function is called twice and the first time it is closed.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

-the first time
+the function they call is the same

 c.
 What is the lexical scope of `newRoll`?

-newRoll's scope
+it is bound to the function

 ### Task 3 - Stretch Goals